The impact of abstract and object tags on image privacy classification: Experiments

 On DIPA2 classifiers on abstract, concrete, and combined tag types perform more similarly than in PrivacyAlert.
 Additionally, on DIPA2, which combines object annotation with subjective perception of privacy of these objects, the best performance for the small $k$, especially for $k \leq 10$, is achieved by tags that combine concrete and abstract.
 This implies a relation between the subjectivity of labels and abstract concepts.
-The performance of models on DIPA2 is also characterised by a large standard deviation due to the instability of performance resulting from the limited number of images in the DIPA2 dataset.
+The performance of models on DIPA2 is also characterised by a large standard deviation, attributable to performance instability arising from the limited number of images in the DIPA2 dataset.

-We can see that for all three datasets, the performance increases with the number of tags, while in some cases, enlarging the description by five tags can bring up to 5 p.p. improvements, which highlights the need for detailed and lengthy image descriptions when developing classifiers and when explaining the decision of privacy.
-Additionally, when the number of tags is sufficiently large, $k \geq 13$ for all datasets, the performance of models on all the types of tags becomes very similar, signalling that they all convey related information for images.
+Across all three datasets, performance increases with the number of tags, and in some cases, adding five tags to the description can yield up to 5~p.p.~improvements, highlighting the need for detailed, lengthy image descriptions when developing classifiers and explaining privacy decisions.
+Additionally, when the number of tags is sufficiently large ($k \geq 13$ across all datasets), the performance of models across all tag types becomes very similar, suggesting that they all convey related information about images.